-Jane has been a scuba diver since 1985 and has witnessed coral bleaching, massive depletion of fish, corals, sponges and other sea life.
-She works with a marine conservation group as a diver removing rubbish and ghost fishing equipment from the sea; including lobster pots, rope, netting, plastic and metal.
-Any creatures trapped in the lost pots are returned to the sea.
+Jane is a scuba diver since 1985 and has witnessed coral bleaching, depletion of fish, corals, sponges and other sea life.
+She works with a marine conservation group as a diver removing rubbish and ghost fishing equipment from the sea; including lost lobster pots, rope, netting, plastic and metal.
+Any animals trapped inside the lost pots are returned to the sea.

 Over time and with exposure to the natural elements the sculptures will biodegrade and nourish the soil.

-The exhibition ‘One Island Many Visions’ will explore will explore climate change, protection of the natural environment, sustainability, recycling, and history and heritage of the quarrying landscape.
-Many of the sculptures are inspired by the Portland stone, fossils, local plants and the sea etc.
+The exhibition ‘One Island – Many Visions’ explores climate change, the natural environment, sustainability, recycling and history of the landscape.
+Many of the sculptures in the exhibition are inspired by the Portland stone, fossils, local plants and the sea etc.

 https://sculptors.org.uk/artists/jane-fox#pid=